“Are you on LinkedIn?”

 - Next, head to your inbox, find the email from LinkedIn and confirm your address by clicking on the link in the email.

 - You will be redirected to LinkedIn.
 Here you will find LinkedIn has matched the contacts in your email address book, with its members.

 - Click on all the people that you want to add to your LinkedIn network.
 They will all receive a Contact Request from you.
 If they choose to connect with you, they will be added to your network.

 This is an important step.
 Don’t leave your photo space blank.
 Statistics show that people who don’t add a LinkedIn profile photo, are much less likely to get noticed by recruiters.

-So, when choosing a photo, remember you want to look professional.
+When choosing a photo, remember you want to look professional.
 Don’t post a picture of yourself in swimwear holding a cocktail on your latest holiday.
 Don’t pick an image that features other people either.
 Pick a photo that will represent who you are as a professional.

 Once you have uploaded your photo, you can move on to filling out your profile.

 There are several sections that will make up your profile.
 As you fill them in, keep in mind what you want to get out of LinkedIn and tailor your answers with that goal in mind.